aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

 ### 3.0 Patch Manager Solution<!-- omit in toc -->

 #### 3.1 Maintenance Windows<!-- omit in toc -->

+##### Timezones

+- 74 popular [IANA](https://www.iana.org/time-zones) timezones from across the US and Europe are available to choose from.
+The default timezone is America/New_York (also known as Eastern or EST).

 ##### Maintenance Windows Window